Travel Insurance

 Different tiers of benefits and coverage levels allow travelers to match the insurance to their specific travel plans.
 A four-alarm, full-blown globetrotting honeymoon and Aunt Lucinda’s family picnic and bake-off may not both require the same travel insurance product.

-At Allianz Global Assistance, offerings range from the affordable and simple Essential Plan, which may work for the quick weekend getaway, to the Classic Plan with Trip +, which is designed for families traveling abroad who may experience any number of unforeseen challenges and inconveniences.
-Travelers can find the plan that’s right for them by visiting our Travel Insurance Plan finder.
+Travel Insured offers a range of plans, which may work for the quick weekend getaway, to an annual plan, which is designed for travelers who may experience any number of unforeseen challenges and inconveniences.
+Travelers can find the plan that’s right for them.

 One final note about travel insurance that doesn’t come with fine print or footnotes – and that’s peace of mind.
 It’s a product you hope you never need to use but appreciate when you have it, similar to other insurance products.
 Once you weigh the importance of this peace of mind, as well as the other factors outlined here, you’ll be closer to being able to decide whether travel insurance is right for your next trip.